d-pettersson/CODE-SE-15-Advanced-Machine-Learning/README.md

 ## Usage
 ### Training
 The training is divided between the usage of [RunwayML](https://runwayml.com/) and Google Colab.
 The following steps highlight the process used for the training of this particular network:
-1. Download the RunwayML application and create a user account
+1. Download the RunwayML application and create an user account
 2. Prepare the dataset (<i>video selection, cropping and image sequence generation</i>)
 3. Select the StyleGAN2 model in RunwayML and upload the created dataset
-4. Train the model (<i>3000 steps</i>)
+4. Train the model
 5. Download the trained weights
 6. Upload the weights on Google drive
 7. Launch the [Google Colab notebook](https://colab.research.google.com/drive/1xYubx87KiyljnVfsKCd0hsxi6KKgNjhL)